Eurosport: Eurosport News

 A sports news channel was on air from 1 September 2000 to 4 January 2018, featuring live scores, highlights, breaking news and commentary.
+It was available in 11 million homes in 54 countries.
 The service combined video, text and graphics with the screen divided into 4 parts: a video section displaying highlights and news bulletins, a breaking news ticker at the bottom and a scoring section for in-depth analysis of results and game stats.

-Eurosport 2 Xtra (Portugal)

-In 2016, Eurosport bought the rights for Formula One for Portugal and created a pay-TV channel for the occasion.
-It ended on the next year, after one season and the F1 went back to SportTV.
-The channel had more Motorsport competitions, such as Formula E, WTCC, and Dakar Rally.